-- For students and Australian Apprentices aged under 22-see Table D(a). - For students and Australian Apprentices aged 22 and oversee Table D.
+- For students and Australian Apprentices aged under 22-see Table D(a). - For students and Australian Apprentices aged 22 and over see Table D.

-Pensioner Education Supplement
+Pensioner Education Supplement Basic conditions of eligibility

 - Receipt of a Department of Social Services or Department of Veterans' Affairs income support payment because a person has a disability, is a single parent, carer, widow allowee or Widow B pensioner, or wife pensioner partnered to a disability support pensioner. - Studying an approved course at an approved educational institution. - Single principal carers and people with a partial capacity to work who receive Newstart Allowance, Youth Allowance or Parenting Payment (Partnered) may be eligible for Pensioner Education Supplement in certain circumstances.